 The absolute minimum is 5ml of the concentrate for each 35mm or type 120 film.
 This should be remembered if you plan to develop films using higher dilutions, 1+100 and up to 1+500, for instance for stand development.
 This 5ml minimum quantity of concentrate is recommended by Adox.

-However, in practice, the actual minimum quantity of the concentrate necessary for developing a specific film depends on the emulsion type.
+However, in practice, the actual minimal quantity of the concentrate necessary for developing a specific film depends on the emulsion type.
 Some films may come out well with less than 5ml of the concentrate for each film.

 The minimum quantity also directly depends on the scenes you were shooting.
-If there are many bright-lit areas which should become near black on negatives, then using less than 5ml of the concentrate may result in too thin negatives because there won’t be enough chemicals to develop the film with proper density.
+If there are many bright-lit areas that should become near black on negatives, then using less than 5ml of the concentrate may result in too thin negatives because there won’t be enough chemicals to develop the film with proper density.

 I never use less than 5ml of Rodinal for each film.
 It means that to develop a film with the dilution 1+100 I add 5ml of the concentrate into 500ml of water and process only one 35mm or type 120 film in the solution.